 Rule 7.3.
-Direct Contact with Prospective Solicitation of Clients.
+Solicitation of Clients.

-(a) A lawyer shall not by in-person, live telephone or real-time electronic contact or other real-time communication solicit professional employment from a prospective client when a significant motive for the lawyer's doing so is the lawyer's pecuniary gain, unless the person contacted:
+(a) A lawyer shall not by in-person, live telephone or real-time electronic contact solicit professional employment from a prospective client when a significant motive for the lawyer's doing so is the lawyer's pecuniary gain, unless the person contacted:

-(a)(1) is a lawyer; or
+(a)(1) is a lawyer;

-- (a)(2) has a family, close personal, or prior professional relationship with the lawyer-, or - (a)(3) is unable to make personal contact with a lawyer and the lawyer's contact with the prospective client has been initiated by a third party on behalf of the prospective client. - (b) A lawyer shall not solicit professional employment from a prospective client by written, recorded or electronic communication or by in-person, live telephone or real-time electronic contact or other real-time communication even when not otherwise prohibited by paragraph (a), if: - (b)(1) the prospective client target of the solicitation has made known to the lawyer a desire not to be solicited by the lawyer; or - (b)(2) the solicitation involves coercion, duress or harassment. - (c) Every written, recorded or electronic communication from a lawyer soliciting professional employment from a prospective client anyone known to be in need of legal services in a particular matter shall include the words "Advertising Material" on the outside envelope, if any, and at the beginning of any recorded or electronic communication, unless the recipient of the communication is a person specified in paragraphs (a)(1) or (a)(2).
-For the purposes of this subsection, "written communication" does not include advertisement through public media, including but not limited to a telephone directory, legal directory, newspaper or other periodical, outdoor advertising, radio, or webpage. - (d) Notwithstanding the prohibitions in paragraph (a), a lawyer may participate with a prepaid or group legal service plan operated by an organization not owned or directed by the lawyer that uses in-person or other real-time communication to solicit memberships or subscriptions for the plan from persons who are not known to need legal services in a particular matter covered by the plan.
+(a)(2) has a family, close personal, or prior professional relationship with the lawyer, or

+(a)(3) is unable to make personal contact with a lawyer and the lawyer's contact with the prospective client has been initiated by a third party on behalf of the prospective client.

+(b) A lawyer shall not solicit professional employment by written, recorded or electronic communication or by in-person, live telephone or real-time electronic contact even when not otherwise prohibited by paragraph (a), if:

+(b)(1) the target of the solicitation has made known to the lawyer a desire not to be solicited by the lawyer; or

+(b)(2) the solicitation involves coercion, duress or harassment.

+(c) Every written, recorded or electronic communication from a lawyer soliciting professional employment from anyone known to be in need of legal services in a particular matter shall include the words "Advertising Material" on the outside envelope, if any, and at the beginning of any recorded or electronic communication, unless the recipient of the communication is a person specified in paragraphs (a)(1) or (a)(2).
+For the purposes of this subsection, "written communication" does not include advertisement through public media, including but not limited to a telephone directory, legal directory, newspaper or other periodical, outdoor advertising, radio, television or webpage.

+(d) Notwithstanding the prohibitions in paragraph (a), a lawyer may participate with a prepaid or group legal service plan operated by an organization not owned or directed by the lawyer that uses in-person or other real-time communication to solicit memberships or subscriptions for the plan from persons who are not known to need legal services in a particular matter covered by the plan.